Vontei/notes/week02/lectures/data-structures.md

 ## Objective

 Be able to access and create complex objects.
-For example
+For example:

 ```javascript
 var players = [